Victory Career College

 2. The Director will evaluate the grievance and set up an appointment with the person within 5 days from receipt of the form.
 If the grievance is an emergency, it will be addressed within 24 hours.

 3. A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education at 1747 N. Market Blvd.
 Ste225, Sacramento, CA 95834, P.O.
 Box 980818, West Sacramento, CA 95798-0818 bppe.ca.gov, toll-free telephone number (888)370-7589, (916)574- 8900 or by fax (916)263-1897.
-All complaints involving a student will be referred to the campus’s Title IX Coordinator.
-The Title IX Coordinator is listed below and has the responsibility of overseeing all Title IX complaints and identifying and addressing any patterns or systemic problems that arise during the review of such complaints.
+All complaints involving a student will be referred to the campus’s Title IX/Title VI Coordinator.
+The Coordinator is listed below and has the responsibility of overseeing all complaints and identifying and addressing any patterns or systemic problems that arise during the review of such complaints.

 Last Training Certificate: 01/13/2022 David Mokhtarian david@victorycareercollege.edu